About us

 Good things come from the edges.

-We love edges.
-Edges are liminal spaces where one thing ends and another begins.
-It takes courage to walk a fine line and to stay at the edge.
-It isn’t safe but risky.
-It is a place of messiness and transformation.
-But it is when we are playing at the edges that we experience innovation, creativity and impact.
-The edge entices us to go deeper.
+We love edges - liminal spaces where one thing ends and another begins.
+It takes courage to stay at the edge.
+It’s risky.
+It’s a place of messiness and transformation.
+But it’s when we are playing at the edges that we experience innovation, creativity and impact.
+The edges entice us to go deeper.

-We believe that, as we hear voices from the edges and as we think about issues from the margins, our society flourishes.
-‘Centre’ or core thinking is prevalent in our society, which is fair enough, but At the Edges exists to highlight the voices and issues that our world might be pushing to the side, to the detriment of our learning and growth.
+At the Edges is a values-based publishing enterprise.
+We believe that, as we hear voices from the edges and think about issues from the margins, our society flourishes.
+‘Centre’ or core thinking is prevalent in our society.
+At the Edges exists to highlight the voices and issues our world might be pushing to the side, to the detriment of our learning and growth.

 Meet the team

 Armen has always been fascinated by words, language and ideas.
 From creative writing in high school to a PhD in politics, from opinion pieces to academic articles, he has explored social inclusion and social policy, community development, everyday multiculturalism, genocide studies, longing for place and his Armenian cultural identity.
-He has been a freelance editor and for the past nine years has edited an award-winning print and online magazine.
+He has been a freelance editor and for nine years was the editor of an online magazine and an award-winning print magazine.

 Our story